Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 10.
 Writing a script that changes the working directory to the previous one Task 11.
 Writing a script that lists all files
 Task 12.
-Writing a script that prints the type of the file name iamafile
+Writing a script that prints the type of the file name iamafile Task 13.
+Writing a script that Create a symbolic link to